Chanputhi/Fusing-Heterogeneous-Sensor-Data/README.md

 This is the Backend part of the project "Fusing Heterogeneous Sensor Data".

-Here is the link of the Frontend part of the project: https://github.com/Chanputhi/Fusing-Heterogenous-Sensor-Data-Frontend/tree/realtime
+Here is the link for the Frontend part of the project: https://github.com/Chanputhi/Fusing-Heterogenous-Sensor-Data-Frontend/tree/realtime

 ## Dependencies and Instructions